PycraftDeveloper/PMMA/README.md

 # Python Multi-Media API (PMMA)
-PMMA is a Python library designed to make the development of applications using the programming language Python easier and faster.
-Typically, application development in Python would require the developer to be familiar with a wide range of different libraries: [Pygame](https://github.com/pygame/pygame), [ModernGL](https://github.com/moderngl/moderngl), [PIL](https://github.com/python-pillow/Pillow) and [Numpy](https://github.com/numpy/numpy) for example.
-PMMA aims to change this idea of application development by combining all of those libraries - and more - together, along with optimized implementations of basic and advanced concepts, like window management, events management right through to shadow-mapping and advanced OpenGL.
+PMMA is a Python library aimed at simplifying and expediting application development in Python.
+Typically, developing applications in Python necessitates familiarity with a variety of different libraries such as [Pygame](https://github.com/pygame/pygame), [ModernGL](https://github.com/moderngl/moderngl), [PIL](https://github.com/python-pillow/Pillow) and [Numpy](https://github.com/numpy/numpy).
+PMMA seeks to revolutionize application development by consolidating these libraries and more, along with optimized implementations of basic and advanced concepts.
+This includes window management, event management, and advanced OpenGL techniques like shadow-mapping.

 ## Contents

 To Do

 ## Backstory
-I ([PycraftDev](https://github.com/PycraftDeveloper)) joined GitHub to make the video game [Pycraft](https://github.com/PycraftDeveloper/Pycraft) in public, using the programming language Python.
-Whilst my initial progress wasn't very methodical, pretty much the first thing I would do, is start with the basic game loop, and work out how different Python libraries interacted with each other.
-Then, upon finding that my design was slow, I'd go back and optimize it.
+I, ([PycraftDev](https://github.com/PycraftDeveloper)), joined GitHub to make the video game [Pycraft](https://github.com/PycraftDeveloper/Pycraft) in public using the programming language Python.
+Initially, my progress wasn't very methodical.
+I started with the basic game loop and worked out how different Python libraries interacted with each other.
+When I found that my design was slow, I went back and optimized it.

-After many years of going through this cycle of development and optimization, I ended up with a large bank of knowledge of how to make some aspects of application development in Python really fast, and performant.
-With that in mind, I started writing utility programs for Pycraft, which would handle all of this behind the scenes, leaving the main programs much cleaner for their aggregation into my project - a video game.
+After many years of development and optimization, I gained extensive knowledge of making certain aspects of application development in Python really fast and performant.
+With that in mind, I started writing utility programs for Pycraft, which handled all of this behind the scenes, leaving the main programs much cleaner for their aggregation into my project - a video game.

-Then, as I started work on other projects (of which there are a fair few!)
-I found myself copying over these utility programs, revising them and gradually evolving my implementation of specific functions or classes.
-Eventually however, this set of utility programs grew to be longer typically than the applications using them, and I decided it was time to separate my applications into two: the application its' self, and PMMA.
+As I worked on other projects, I found myself copying over these utility programs, revising them and gradually evolving my implementation of specific functions or classes.
+Eventually, this set of utility programs grew to be longer typically than the applications using them, and I decided it was time to separate my applications into two: the application itself, and PMMA.

 ## Features
 Bear with me, there are a fair few!